C2SM-RCM/emiproc/joss/paper.md

 inside the European TNOGHGco inventory.

-Another python software, `HERMESv3` [@hermesv3_part1], can already process emission data and generate input files for athmospheric transport models.
+Another python software, `HERMESv3` [@hermesv3_part1], can already process emission data and generate input files for atmospheric transport models.
 However, `HERMESv3` is relying on specific configuration files. `emiproc` is much more flexible and extensible.
 It is also easier to use as it can by integrated directly in python scripts.